JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

    #----------HOW TO RUN THE DCVAE PROGRAM----------#

-   2. Modify the following variables for a different protein in the file "train_denoising_vae.py":-
+   1. Modify the following variables for a different protein in the file "train_denoising_vae.py" :

 	a. path
 	b. filename as in "ca_contact_scaled_asyn_fas = np.load(path+f"data_asyn_fas.npy")".
 Change "data_asyn_fas.npy" to "your_filename.npy".
 Reshape the data to height x width x depth.
 	c.
 Change the input_shape, filters, kernels, strides, padding, number of encoder, latent and decoder neurons as per requirement.
 	d.
 Change the optimizer, loss, learning_rate, batch_size, epochs and beta as per requirement.
-3. Type "./train_dvae.py".
-Hit Enter.
+3. Type "./train_denoising_vae.py" in the terminal with the environment activated with the specified packages and hit Enter.
 4. To create the latent data and reconstruct the input :
 	        # Open a jupyter notebook and load the model in a cell as
 		ate=variational_convolutional_autoencoder.load(save_dir_name) # Name of the directory where the model parameters are saved. it is in the file "train_denoising_vae.py" with the variable "save_dir_name".